ForNeVeR/Umov.Csxcad/Readme.md

 Raw XML contents of `CSX.xml` and `openEMS.xml` are also used for the unit tests.

-﻿To generate these sample files, install Octave and openEMS, and run the attached script file.
+To generate these sample files, install Octave and openEMS, and run the attached script file.
 For example:

     $ cd Tools